kb100/signal-authenticator/README.md

 ## Setup

-There are two supported methods that signal-authenticator can be set-up: systemwide sender, and per-user sender.
+There are two supported modes that signal-authenticator can use: systemwide sender, and per-user sender.
 In the systemwide mode, all authentication tokens are sent through one signal number owned by the system administrator.